tk1cntt/react-native-hue-player/README.md

 ```
 ### Usage

+You have to list your audio files on your playlist array, as showed before.
+The 'url' field is meant for streaming audio files, while the 'path' field is for the local files.

+To handle local files you need to follow some rules defined on the [React Native Sound documentation](https://github.com/zmxv/react-native-sound):

+> Save your sound clip files under the directory android/app/src/main/res/raw.
+Note that files in this directory must be lowercase and underscored (e.g. my_file_name.mp3) and that subdirectories are not supported by Android.

-All you need to control your audio files is provided by the AudioController class, but if you want to use or customize our ready-to-go interface you can import the AudioControls component.
+Now, all you need to control your audio files is provided by the AudioController class, but if you want to use or customize our ready-to-go interface you can import the AudioControls component.

 #### AudioControls